graphistry/graph-app-kit/docs/neptune.md

 Amazon Neptune supports both property graph queries with [Apache Gremlin/Tinkerpop](https://tinkerpop.apache.org/) queries, and RDF graphs with SPAQL queries.
 By using `graph-app-kit` with Amazon Neptune, you can visually explore graph database data and share point-and-click dashboard tools.

 This guides walks through quick launch scripts for Neptune and Neptune-aware `graph-app-kit`.
 Alternatively, you may follow the [manual `graph-app-kit` Amazon Neptune setup guide](neptune-manual.md).
+By using the quick launcher, you get out-of-the-box integration with Neptune, and extensions like built-in GPU Graphistry, Jupyter notebooks and web authoring, and public+private dashboards.

 ## 1. Setup Amazon Neptune with identity graph demo data